diefergil/personal-notes/docs/python/apis/fastapi.md

 * _Performance_: Uvicorn is one of the fastest ASGI servers due to its minimal and highly optimized code base.
-It's built on uvloop and httptools, which are themselves very fast asynchronous I/O and HTTP parsing libraries, respectively.
+It's built on uvloop and httptools, which are themselves fast asynchronous I/O and HTTP parsing libraries, respectively.

 * _Concurrency_: By supporting the ASGI specification, Uvicorn allows FastAPI applications to handle many connections concurrently.
 This is great for